*URGENT* Short Term Rental Cease

 3. REGISTRATION CERTIFICATE NUMBER (RCN)

-Beginning November 10, 2016, it is required on all advertisements for transient rentals to list the operator’s certificate number.
+Beginning November 10, 2016, it is required on all advertisements for transient rentals to list the operator’s Registration Certificate Number.

 Transient Occupancy Tax (TOT)